Shipton–Tilman Nanda Devi expeditions: Shipton and Tilman

 Bill Tilman was born in 1898.
 He did well at school but, in 1914 with the outbreak of the Great War, he left to train for the Royal Artillery.
 At the age of 17 he was fighting on the Western Front where he was twice seriously wounded and was twice awarded the Military Cross.
 He fought and survived the Battle of Passchendaele and he was still less than 21 years old when the war was over.
 As part of his demobilisation he was awarded a square mile of land in British East Africa.
 He was lucky with his allocation and he converted his patch of bush into a successful coffee plantation.

 Eric Shipton was nine years younger.
 Born in Ceylon but educated in Britain, he became interested in mountaineering, particularly during a snowless skiing holiday in the Alps.
 He turned down an opportunity to go to Cambridge University and instead took a course in estate management which set him up to become an apprentice on a coffee estate near Nairobi and within reach of Mount Kenya where he developed his mountaineering skills.
 Reading of this in the newspapers, Tilman wrote asking for advice and this drew the two men into a climbing partnership.
 So, in 1930, despite Tilman's almost complete lack of mountaineering experience, they succeeded in climbing Mount Kenya's west ridge for the first time and went on to make the first traverse of its two peaks, Batian and Neilion.

 Back in Britain following his 1932 Kamet expedition, Shipton advanced his plans to again explore the Garhwal region.
 His initial idea was for a lightweight expedition to explore the mountainous area between the Badrinath, Kedernath and Gangotri shrines but Longstaff urged him to attempt to enter and map the Nanda Devi Sanctuary itself.
 Noel Humphreys, his first choice for a climbing partner, was unavailable but then a letter arrived from Tilman who had decided to visit Britain by cycling across Africa from Uganda to French Cameroon using a map torn from a magazine, and then taking a steamer to his family home near Liverpool.
 Tilman's letter had suggested a fortnight's rock climbing in the Lake District to which Shipton replied by inviting him on a seven-month expedition to Himalaya.
 Tilman accepted by return of post.
 In 1969 Shipton wrote that, but for the serendipity of being able to be together at the right time, the course of both their lives would have been profoundly different.

-Shipton was a very gregarious, sociable person who was attractive to women.
+Shipton was gregarious.
 According to George Band, "Eric slung his ice axe beside many a memsahib's bed".
-Tilman was taciturn and monkish and he avoided society, particularly that of women.
-Both men were tremendously strong and reliable.
-They were to become the ideal climbing partnership – they could rely on each other completely.
+Tilman was taciturn and monkish.
+Both men were tremendously strong and reliable; they were to become the ideal climbing partnership as they could rely on each other completely.